Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 are individual operations which are usually strung together to carry out loading of data, transformations, and output.
 Prefect's functional API makes it simple to turn Python functions into _tasks_ using decorators.
-Here we'll define `clean_data`, which removes any rows which contain a NaN value.
-Note that we're only using the return annotations here because Prefect uses them to handle _tasks_ which return multiple arguments:
+Here we'll define `clean_data`, which removes any rows which contain a NaN (not a number) value:

 ```python
 @prefect.task
 def clean_data(df) -> pandas.DataFrame:
     return df.dropna()
 ```

+Note that we're using type annotations on the return values here because Prefect uses the annotations to handle _tasks_ which return multiple arguments.

 `split_oversize` splits the penguins into two dataframes: one group of standard sized birds and another for the oversize population.